mozilla-ai/lm-buddy/CONTRIBUTING.md

 or see the [installation guide](https://python-poetry.org/docs/#installation) for alternate installation methods.

-Once Poetry is installed, you can install `lm-buddy` for development by running
+Once Poetry is installed, you can install LM Buddy for development by running
 ```
 poetry lock
 poetry install